Designing Real-time Software

 - Group the various features based on the type of work they perform.
 Identify various sub-systems by assigning one subsystem for one type of features.
-For example, for the Xenon switch the groups would be Call Handling, System Maintenance, Operator Interface etc.

 - Identify the tasks that will implement the software features.
 Clearly define the role of each task in its subsystem.